slowernews/wisdom-tldr/README.md

 ===
 ###On difficult targets

 To win, besides outworking them, you'll need all weaponry.
-Even the dirty stuff.
+Even the 'dirty stuff'.

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

-Charm the enemy and find their weaknesses.

-> *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
-Listen actively and maintain rapport.
-Know your audience.
-First they have to [trust](#on-trust) you.
-Keep your word and prove your worth, the new guy as always to prove himself.'*

-> *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

-> *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*

-> *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

-> *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*

-*Pawn sacrifices* are effective but use them *only* on life changing situations: it's a scar for life.
+*Pawn sacrifices* are an example of 'dirty stuff'.<br>
+They can be effective but use them *only* on life changing situations: it's a scar for life.

 > *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*